Cards Against Muggles, the unofficial Cards Against Humanity expansion pack, is a literal game changer for Harry Potter fans.

-Your next Harry Potter party just got a whole lot more fun.
+Your next Harry Potter party just got a whole lot more fun thanks to Cards Against Muggles.
 Someone made an unofficial expansion pack of the “hilariously offensive” Cards Against Humanity that centers around our favorite boy wizard.

-With over 1300 cards, Cards Against Muggles has more than enough cards to create hours of fun, all on its own, but you can also mix the cards with the original game for extra fun.
+With over 1300 cards, the original Cards Against Muggles game has more than enough cards to create hours of fun, all on its own, but you can also mix the cards with the original game for extra fun.

 Cards Against Muggles is just as dirty (maybe even more so), perhaps slightly less offensive (unless you’re a member of S.P.E.W.) and far more magical for Harry Potter fans.
-Check out our review, pick up your own copy of the game, and gather your best Harry Potter friends, casual and super-fan alike, and settle in for a hilarious night.
+Check out our review and gather your best Harry Potter friends, casual and super-fan alike.

 How does it work?

-If you’ve been living under a rock for the past 10 years and have never played the original version of Cards Against Humanity, here’s how it works.
+If you’ve been living under a rock and have never played the original version of Cards Against Humanity, here’s how it works.

 The game comes with both black cards and white cards.
 White cards can contain anything from a name, to a short statement, to a random list of things, to a single word.
 Black cards will contain a question or a fill-in-the-blank type statement.